tylew/tylew/blog/README.md

 #### `Aug 17, 2023: `

-I am awaiting to start my Masters in Electrical Engineering and Computer Science degree at Chapman University.
-I have deferred the start of this program until January 2024 to accomodate an internship with Continental AG as a software engineer.
+I have deferred the start my Masters in Electrical Engineering and Computer Science degree at Chapman University  until January 2024, in order to accomodate an internship with Continental AG as a software engineer.